bigratmonster/bigrat.monster/readme.md

 ### Big Rat

-The big rat image falls under fair use, and otherwise is all rights reserved by the original copyright holder.
-Attempts have been made to find this person, but no result has been found.
+> Attempts have been made to find the copyright owner, but no result has been found.
 If you are the original author or copyright holder, please [contact me][email-copyright].

 ### Stop asking for Impact 1.16